-- The ability of our GCM to represent this diurnal variability is of interest but difficult to validate in 3D configurations.
+The ability of our GCM to represent this diurnal variability and its impact on the atmospheric and oceanic boundary layers is of interest but difficult to validate in 3D configurations.
 We therefore take advantage of the AOSCM framework to better understand the ability of the CNRM-CM6-1 atmospheric and ocean vertical physics to represent diurnal oceanic warm layers in the tropics.
-In this regard, an AOSCM case study based on the Cooperative Indian Ocean Experiment on Intraseasonal Variability in the Year 2011 - 75 (CINDY2011)/Dynamics of the MJO (DYNAMO) field campaign (Yoneyama et al., 2013) is developed and serves to highlight the features of the model configuration key to properly capture the SST diurnal cycle.
-Following previous studies (e.g., Bernie et al., 2008; Ma and Jiang, 2021), the role of the vertical resolution in the upper ocean and of the atmosphereocean coupling frequency are emphasized. - Section 2 describes the CNRM-CM6-1 AOSCM, which is referred to as CNRM-CM6-1D hereafter.
-Based on the CINDY2011/DYNAMO field campaign and other related data, Section 3 develops the forcing appropriate for an AOSCM case study.
-It also introduces the data used as reference for analysis.
-Section 4 discusses the representation of the SST diurnal cycle in either atmospheric or oceanic stand-alone versions of the AOSCM, while section 5 fully makes use of the coupled AOSCM to assess its ability to represent the SST diurnal cycle and how this representation depends on the AOSCM configuration.
+In this regard, an AOSCM case study based on the Cooperative Indian Ocean Experiment on Intraseasonal Variability in the Year 2011 (CINDY2011)/Dynamics of the MJO (DYNAMO) field campaign (Yoneyama et al., 2013) is developed and serves to highlight the features of the model configuration key to properly capture the SST diurnal cycle.
+Following previous studies (e.g., Bernie et al., 2008; Ma and Jiang, 2021), the roles of the vertical resolution in the upper ocean and of the atmosphere-ocean coupling frequency are emphasized.

+Section 2 describes the CNRM-CM6-1 AOSCM, which is referred to as CNRM-CM6-1D hereafter.
+Based on the CINDY2011/DYNAMO field campaign and other related data, Sect.
+3 develops the forcing appropriate for an AOSCM case study.
+It also introduces the data used as a reference for analysis.
+Section 4 discusses the representation of the SST diurnal cycle in either atmospheric or oceanic stand-alone versions of the AOSCM, while Sect.
+5 fully makes use of the coupled AOSCM to assess its ability to represent the SST diurnal cycle and how this representation depends on the AOSCM configuration.
 Section 6 concludes this work.

-85 2 Model Description
+2 Model description

-The objective of this work is to develop a single column version of the climate model CNRM-CM6-1, the CMIP6 version of the CNRM-CM model (Voldoire et al., 2019).
-This model is composed of ARPEGE 6.3 (Roehrig et al., 2020) for the atmosphere, NEMO3.6 (Madec et al., 2017) for the ocean, SURFEX v8 for the land processes and ocean surface fluxes (Decharme et al., 2019), CTRIP for river routing and GELATO 6 for the sea-ice.
-These components are coupled through
+The objective of this work is to develop a single-column version of the climate model CNRM-CM6-1, the CMIP6 version of the CNRM-CM model (Voldoire et al., 2019).
+This model is composed of ARPEGE 6.3 (Roehrig et al., 2020) for the atmosphere, NEMO3.6 (Madec et al., 2017) for the ocean, SURFEX v8 for the land processes and ocean surface fluxes (Decharme et al., 2019), CTRIP for river routing, and GELATO 6 for the sea ice.
+These components are coupled through OASIS3-MCT (Craig et al., 2017).
+To derive a single-column version, we use the SCM version of